2025 Thai political crisis: 3 September 2025

+People's Party

-The People’s Party announced that it will be voting for Bhumjaithai Party to be the new interim government, with Anutin Charnveerakul as Prime Minister.
-In addition to the People’s party’s three previous points, 2 more were added, that is that if a referendum for amending the constitution is held, it must be done before the next election, and if a referendum is not held, all processes to amend the constitution must be done by the current parliament.
+The People's Party announced that it will be voting for Bhumjaithai Party to be the new interim government, with Anutin Charnvirakul as Prime Minister.
+In addition to the People's party's three previous points, 2 more were added, that is that if a referendum for amending the constitution is held, it must be done before the next election, and if a referendum is not held, all processes to amend the constitution must be done by the current parliament.
 Bhumjaithai must also not attempt any political move that would put it as a majority government, and must stay as a minority government throughout its administration.

+Bhumjaithai party

-Later in the same day, the Bhumjaithai party announced in a press conference it has successfully gathered 146 MPs to form a minority government, and Anutin Charnvirakul signed the document outlining the 5 points agreed apon by Bhumjaithai and the People’s Party.
-On the same day, Phumtham has revealed that he had requested the royal assent for the dissolution of parliament, which lead to accusation of Lèse-majesté against Phumtham.
+Later in the same day, the Bhumjaithai party announced in a press conference it has successfully gathered 146 MPs to form a minority government, and Anutin Charnvirakul signed the document outlining the 5 points agreed upon by Bhumjaithai and the People's Party.

+Dissolution request

+On the same day, Phumtham has revealed that he had requested the royal assent for the dissolution of parliament, which lead to accusation of lèse-majesté against Phumtham.